sblanky/psd_uptake_correlator/README.md

 How it works
 ============
-pyPUC requires a set of experimentally derived PSDs from isothermal porosimetry, with experimental gravimetric uptake isotherms for some sporptive (e.g. CO<sub>2</sub>, CH<sub>4</sub>) from the same set of materials.
+pyPUC requires a set of experimentally derived pore size distributions (PSDs), with experimental gravimetric uptake isotherms for some sporptive (e.g. CO<sub>2</sub>, CH<sub>4</sub>) from the same set of materials.
 This proceeds via a 'brute force' process, i.e.
   1. Model isotherms are generated from the uptake isotherms using [pyGAPS](https://github.com/pauliacomi/pyGAPS).
 Loadings for each sample are determined for a set of (user-defined) pressures to generate a loading dataframe (`loading_df`) for all samples.
   2. Porosity parameters are calculated from PSDs within a set of pore size regions defined by a minimum and maximum pore widths (`wmin` and `wmax`), as well as a minimum increment (`wstep`).
 For example, for `wmin=3`, `wmax=6`, and `wstep=1`, the pore size ranges calculated are 3-4, 3-5, 3-6, 4-5, 4-6.
 Calculations may be performed via surface area or pore volume PSDs.
 This forms a set of parameters at each pore range for all samples (`param_df`).
   3. Linear regressions are performed between each row of `param_df` and `loading_df`.